 How to Take Action Against Litter

-Considering 75% of the United States’ overall waste stream is recyclable (says the EPA), the same ratio can rationally be applied to how much the nation litters.
+Considering 75% of the United States’ overall waste stream is recyclable according to the EPA, the same ratio can rationally be applied to how much the nation litters.

 But unlike our processed waste stream, where 32.1% is actually recycled, the same can’t be said for environmental waste.
 Once it’s out there, it’s difficult to retrieve.

-That’s why, personally or for your business, an efficient and comprehensive recycling program should always be Plan A. For any commercial operation, aligning with a responsible recycling partner ensures that your company never contributes to mismanaged environmental waste.
+That’s why an efficient and comprehensive recycling program should always be Plan A for your business.
+For any commercial operation, aligning with a responsible recycling partner ensures that your company never contributes to mismanaged environmental waste.

-RoadRunner Recycling, a Pittsburgh-based waste & recycling management company operating in 20 major U.S. markets, recognizes the need for efficiency to guarantee recyclables reach their end markets (and not the landfill, roadway, or beach).
-Leveraging a powerful urban logistics engine and a network of third-party haulers called FleetHaul, 99.9% of what our partners choose to recycle is actually recycled.
+RoadRunner, an award-winning, industry-leader in waste & recycling management, recognizes the need for efficiency to guarantee recyclables reach their end markets (and not the landfill, roadway, or beach).

 Engaging Employees for National Cleanup Day